axoflow/axosyslog-core-docs/content/docs/chapter-sources/source-default-network-drivers/_index.md

 ```

-Also, make sure that your {{% productparam "selinux" %}}, {{% productparam "apparmor" %}}, and firewall settings permit {{% productparam "name" %}} to access the ports where you want to receive messages, and that no other application is using these ports.
+Also, make sure that your {{% param "product.selinux" %}}, {{% param "product.apparmor" %}}, and firewall settings permit {{% param "product.name" %}} to access the ports where you want to receive messages, and that no other application is using these ports.
 By default, the `default-network-drivers()` source accepts messages on the following ports:

   - 514, both TCP and UDP, for RFC3164 (BSD-syslog) formatted traffic